BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4_Sending_Coins_with_a_Raw_Transaction.md

 ### Write the Transaction

 Writing the actual raw transaction is surprisingly simple.
 All you need to do is include an additional, comma-separated JSON object in the JSON array of inputs and an additional, comma-separated key-value pair in the JSON object of outputs.

 Here's the example.
 Note the multiple inputs after the `inputs` arg and the multiple outputs after the `outputs` arg.

 ```sh
 rawtxhex2=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid_1'", "vout": '$utxo_vout_1' }, { "txid": "'$utxo_txid_2'", "vout": '$utxo_vout_2' } ]''' outputs='''{ "'$recipient'": 0.02, "'$changeaddress'": 0.00194 }''')
 ```

 We were _very_ careful figuring out our money math.
 These two UTXOs contain 0.02195147 BTC.
-After sending 0.02 BTC, we'll have 0.00195147 BTC left.
-We chose 0.00001147 BTC the transaction fee.
+After sending 0.02 BTC to the recipient, we will have 0.00195147 BTC left.
+We chose 0.00001147 BTC for the transaction fee.
 To accommodate that fee, we set our change to .00194 BTC.
-If we'd messed up our math and instead set our change to .000195 BTC, that additional BTC would be lost to the miners!
+If we'd messed up our math and instead set our change to .000194 BTC, that additional BTC would be lost to the miners!
 If we'd forgot to make change at all, then the whole excess would have disappeared.
 So, again, _be careful_.

-Fortunately, we can triple-check with the `btctxfee` alias from the JQ Interlude:
+Fortunately, we can triple-check with the `btctxfee` alias from the [JQ Interlude](05_2a_Interlude_Using_JQ.md):

 ```
 ./txfee-calc.sh $rawtxhex2